 Framed Ink by Marcos Mateu-Mestre

 The author of this book has over 20 years of experience working for companies such as Dreamworks and Sony Pictures Animation.
-He is also a graphic novel artist with a distinctive style which especially shows in Framed Ink which contains black and white comic panels drawn by him.
+He is also a graphic novel artist with a distinctive style, especially seen in Framed Ink which contains black and white comic panels drawn by himself.
 I found this book extremely informative when it comes to choosing the right composition for storytelling.
 Everything is explained in a simple way and each page has valuable information to be put to practice right away.
 Most of the book is about composition and lighting but there is also a chapter on how to design characters using different shapes and expressions.
-I go back to Framed Ink every now and then to sort in my head my knowledge about composition and think more consciously when planning my illustrations.
+I go back to Framed Ink every now and then to refresh my knowledge about composition and it helps me think more consciously when planning my illustrations.
 I would recommend this book to every artist who wants to get better at storytelling by effectively using composition to convey the right atmosphere and create impact in their work.

 - many illustrated examples and the written content right on point

 - some topics could be explained a little more in-depth

 One of many books about perspective but I find this one practical and well explained.
 This is a guide directed towards painters or drawers who wish to know enough to be able to interpret their surroundings and give their work a sense of depth.
 Unlike Scott Robertson’s How to Draw, the book focuses more on organic environments and landscapes than complex mechanical objects.
 In this book you will find many solutions to common difficulties, such as drawing roofs or stairs in perspective.
 The Art of Perspective will teach you how to see your subject in perspective and correctly translate it to your painting.

 - practical and not overloaded with technical information

 - Maybe not technical enough if you plan to draw very complex objects